 - 1 Click on the toolbar, or click New on the File menu.
 The Message Editor dialog box opens. - 2 In the Message field, type the message.
-The character counter above the field shows how many characters you have left and in how many messages the text will be sent. - longer than this can be sent as several normal text messages or as one concatenated text message which is received as one long message if the recipient's device supports this function.
+The character counter above the field shows how many characters you have left and in how many messages the text will be sent. - Note: The standard length of a text message is 160 characters.
+Messages longer than this can be sent as several normal text messages or as one concatenated text message which is received as one long message if the recipient's device supports this function.
 You can select the Send long messages option on the Settings page of the Nokia D211.
 See "Configuring message settings" on page 48 for more information.